 Final Reconciliation of Controller’s Accounts with Final Budget Report/Agency Records.

 The SCO will notify agencies/departments in the Budgetary/Legal Basis Year-End Financial Reports Procedure Manual of the approximate dates they may expect to receive the Controller’s documents.

-Below is a list of references, not in this chapter, related to year-end financial reporting.